ashenBlade/postgres-dev-helper/docs/config_file.md

 ### Custom `typedefs.list` files

 `typedefs.list` file is required for correct `pg_bsd_indent` work.
 It contains list of types that treated by formatter differently.
-Usually, it does not change, but sometimes you may want to change it manually. i.e. when creating new patches or writing contribs with `typedef` types.

-Extension creates it's own copy of `typedefs.list` in `.vscode` directory (`.vscode/pg-hacker-helper.typedefs.list`):

-1. Take builtin `src/tools/pgindent/typedefs.list` file
+During extension development you may want to create your own `typedefs.list` for your extension to later pass it to `./pgindent --list-of-typedefs=my.custom.typedefs.list`.

-2. Add all custom `typedefs.list` files from `typedefs` setting
+You can specify your custom `typedefs.list` files in configuration using `typedefs` setting.
-3. Store into `.vscode/pg-hacker-helper.typedefs.list` file

-After that this file will be used for all formattings.

 > If `pg_bsd_indent` is not available extension will try to build it.
+> It will perform all necessary work: building, patching, downloading (if necessary).
-> For this `pg_config` is required, but if it is missing, then extension will ask you to enter path to it manually.
+> To build old versions `pg_config` is required - it will be searched in `./src`, but if it missing will ask you to enter path to it manually.

 `typedefs` setting can be either plain string or array of strings - each string is a path which can be in 2 forms: